-- (d) Paragraphs (a) and (b) do not apply to any proposed residential subdivision with more than 50 lots or to any proposed commercial subdivision with more than 5 lots where a publicly owned or investor-owned sewerage system is available.
+(d) Paragraphs (a) and (b) do not apply to any proposed residential subdivision with more than 50 lots or to any proposed commercial subdivision with more than 5 lots where a publicly owned or investor-owned sewerage system is available.
 It is the intent of this paragraph not to allow development of additional proposed subdivisions in order to evade the requirements of this paragraph.

-The department shall report to the Legislature by February 1 of each odd-numbered year concerning the success in meeting this intent. - (e) Onsite sewage treatment and disposal systems must not be placed closer than: - 1.
-Seventy-five feet from a private potable well. - 2.
-Two hundred feet from a public potable well serving a residential or nonresidential establishment having a total sewage flow of greater than 2,000 gallons per day. - 3.
-One hundred feet from a public potable well serving a residential or nonresidential establishment having a total sewage flow of less than or equal to 2,000 gallons per day. - 4.
-Fifty feet from any nonpotable well. - 5.
-Ten feet from any storm sewer pipe, to the maximum extent possible, but in no instance shall the setback be less than 5 feet. - 6.
-Seventy-five feet from the mean high-water line of a tidally influenced surface water body. - 7.
-Seventy-five feet from the normal annual flood line of a permanent nontidal surface water body. - 8.
-Fifteen feet from the design high-water line of retention areas, detention areas, or swales designed to contain standing or flowing water for less than 72 hours after a rainfall or the design high-water level of normally dry drainage ditches or normally dry individual lot stormwater retention areas. - (f) Except as provided under paragraphs (e) and (t), no limitations shall be imposed by rule, relating to the distance between an onsite disposal system and any area that either permanently or temporarily has visible surface water.
+(e) Onsite sewage treatment and disposal systems must not be placed closer than:

+1. Seventy-five feet from a private potable well.

+2. Two hundred feet from a public potable well serving a residential or nonresidential establishment having a total sewage flow of greater than 2,000 gallons per day.

+3. One hundred feet from a public potable well serving a residential or nonresidential establishment having a total sewage flow of less than or equal to 2,000 gallons per day.

+4. Fifty feet from any nonpotable well.

+5. Ten feet from any storm sewer pipe, to the maximum extent possible, but in no instance shall the setback be less than 5 feet.

+6. Seventy-five feet from the mean high-water line of a tidally influenced surface water body.

+7. Seventy-five feet from the mean annual flood line of a permanent nontidal surface water body.

+8. Fifteen feet from the design high-water line of retention areas, detention areas, or swales designed to contain standing or flowing water for less than 72 hours after a rainfall or the design high-water level of normally dry drainage ditches or normally dry individual lot stormwater retention areas.

+(f) Except as provided under paragraphs (e) and (t), no limitations shall be imposed by rule, relating to the distance between an onsite disposal system and any area that either permanently or temporarily has visible surface water.